alinex/alinex.github.io/_posts/2015-06-14-jekyll-bootstrap.md

 I am new to bootstrap but had the layout ready after 2 hours of testing and optimizing.

+After some more tests I got ít even better and could bring my layout to be display size independent as responsive site.
+Some areas will show one under each other on small displays while others will be hidden.

+Also an optimized print-layout is given by hiding all navigation blocks.

+And finally I got the correct colors and style with a simple and small css file which mostly set fonts, colors and tweak spaces a little.

 ## Final thoughts